 "I know.
 Just go for it."
 (He thought, but did not add, "Dude.")
 "It's close."

 They arrived about fifteen minutes later at the roundabout.
 "I'll walk from here."

 The driver smirked derisively at their somewhat gritty surroundings.
 Local color: kids on skateboards, souvenir shops, street vendors, coffee houses, fast food, graffiti both sanctioned and illicit.
-"You're sure about this?"
+"You're sure about this?
+Santa Monica's nicer."

 He nodded.
 "I lived around the block for a few months when I was fifteen."
 That had been when his mom took a small part in a long-forgotten sitcom, cancelled after a season.
 He'd surfed a little, learned to ride a unicycle, suffered his share of sunburns, discovered Raymond Chandler, dated a few girls, then they'd moved on.

-Glancing around, it seemed to him that Venice was a good deal less squalid than he had remembered.
-Manhattan made this place look as clean as Disneyalnd.
-He gave the driver an extra $20 and said, "Meet me here in a half hour.
+Glancing around, it seemed to him that Venice was a good deal less grimy than he had remembered.
+The gum-encrusted sidewalks of Manhattan made this place look as clean as Disneyland.
+He gave the driver an extra $20 and said, "Meet me here in forty minutes.
 Maybe grab an ice cream."